cmears/safe-delete/README.md

   size to determine a match.
 The filename has all directory parts stripped; i.e. only part after the last slash.

+--index

+  Read the base directory in full and construct an index before searching for any target files.
+This should make multiple-target searches much faster, especially in conjunction with --fast-match.

 Examples: